AimRT/AimRT/document/sphinx-en/tutorials/index.md

 cfg/rpc.md
 ```

 ## Plugins

 AimRT provides a large number of official plugins.
-You can learn about the features and configuration methods of each plugin through the following documentation.
+You can learn about the functionality and configuration methods of each plugin through the following documentation.

 ```{toctree}
 :maxdepth: 1